The Demigod Files

-The Demigod Files is a collection of stories by Rick Riordan published on February 10, 2009.
+The Demigod Files is a collection of short stories by Rick Riordan published on February 10, 2009.
 It is a supplementary book to series Percy Jackson & the Olympians.
 It mainly contains three short stories, titled "Percy Jackson and the Stolen Chariot", "Percy Jackson and the Bronze Dragon", and "Percy Jackson and the Sword of Hades".
 It is set between the fourth and fifth novels, The Battle of the Labyrinth and The Last Olympian.

 Additional contents are a letter from the Camp Half-Blood scribe Rick Riordan, question-and-answer style "interviews" with some of the campers, and various activities such as a crossword puzzle, and a preview of The Last Olympian.

 Antonio Caparo created the character designs.

 Stories

 Percy Jackson and the Stolen Chariot

 Percy Jackson saves Clarisse La Rue from feather-shooting birds in his school.
 After the fight, Clarisse reveals that, as part of a ritual for the children of Ares, she must bring the Ares war chariot back to his temple on the Intrepid, an aircraft carrier that has now become a museum, by sundown or she would be in trouble.
 However her immortal brothers, Phobos (representing fear) and Deimos (representing terror), the usual drivers and guardians of the chariot, have stolen it from Clarisse out of jealousy.

 Percy offers his help, and Clarisse reluctantly accepts it.
 They meet the two gods at a zoo.
 They battle the two gods once they discover how to counter the terror or fear.
 They bring the chariot to Ares' Temple to the Intrepid.
 The story takes place in between The Battle of the Labyrinth and The Last Olympian.